kiran-bhalerao/saathi/assets/content/chapters/en/chapters/chapter_04_magic_button.md

 In Chapter 5, we'll climb **"The Ladder to the Stars"** — understanding how arousal builds slowly and what an orgasm actually feels like.

 Get ready to learn the journey from "nice touch" to "amazing peak." 🌟

+---

+## Quiz

+Question: Does the clitoris have more nerve endings than the penis tip?
+Answer: Yes

+Question: Is the clitoris the primary source of orgasm for most women?
+Answer: Yes

+Question: Can penetration alone satisfy most women?
+Answer: No

+Question: Does the clitoris need direct or indirect stimulation to feel good?
+Answer: Yes

+Question: Is touching the clitoris wrong or shameful?
+Answer: No